Bizcaya (football team): Copa de la Coronación 1902

 Taking advantage of the occasion of the coronation of Alfonso XIII, the president of Madrid FC (now known as Real Madrid) Juan Padrós, decided to sponsor and include a football tournament in the royal program that was being arranged for the coronation festivities in May in the Spanish capital, and thus the Copa de la Coronación was born, the first national championship disputed in Spain and the forerunner for the Copa del Rey which began in the following year.
 Following an invitation from Madrid FC, it was decided that Club Bizcaya would be sent to Madrid to represent the city of Bilbao, being one of the 5 teams that participated in the Copa de la Coronación.
 The then Athletic president Juan Astorquia was named the team's captain.

 The Basques played and won three games on consecutive days, thrashing Club Español (now known as RCD Espanyol) 5–1 in the quarter-finals with goals from captain Astorquia of Athletic, and Dyer and Walter Evans (3) of Bilbao FC.
 Dyer scored with a penalty in what was perhaps the first-ever competitive penalty taken in Spain, while Evans scored a hat-trick in what was perhaps the first-ever competitive hat-trick netted in Spain.
-In the semi-finals, Bizcaya defeated New FC with a resounding 8–1 win thanks to a poker from Dyer, a brace from Evans, and a goal each from Astorquia and Armand Cazeaux.
-And finally, in the final at the Hipódromo de la Castellana on 15 May 1902, they faced Joan Gamper's FC Barcelona and Captain Astorquia led by example, netting the opening goal of the final in the early stages of the game, and Armand Cazeaux scoring also in the first half in a 2–1 win, thus winning the trophy presented by the mayor of Madrid and returning to Bilbao with it.
+In the semi-finals, Bizcaya defeated New FC with a resounding 8–1 win thanks to a poker from Dyer, a brace from Evans, and a goal each from Astorquia and Raymond Cazeaux.
+Finally, they faced Joan Gamper's FC Barcelona in the final at the Hipódromo de la Castellana on 15 May 1902, where captain Astorquia led by example, netting the opening goal of the final in the early stages of the game, with Cazeaux scoring also in the first half in a 2–1 win, thus claiming the trophy presented by the mayor of Madrid and returning to Bilbao with it.
 Bilbao still has that trophy in their trophy room at the San Mamés stadium.

 On 24 March 1903, Bilbao FC and its associates were officially and definitively absorbed by Athletic Club.